Bougakov/CG_Programmer/README.md

-# [](https://github.com/climateguard/RadSens#official-library-for-radsens-by-climateguard)Official CG-Programmer library by ClimateGuard
+# Official CG-Programmer documentation by ClimateGuard

 **CG-Programmer is a CH340G-based programmer designed by ClimateGuard**